alejofernandez/webtask-api-boilerplate/README.md

 ## webtask-api-boilerplate

-This is a very simple opinionated seed/skeleton project to demo how to build an API and bundle it in a single file that can run locally or be hosted in a `webtask.io` container.
+This is a very simple opinionated seed/skeleton project to demo how to build an API and bundle it into a single file, to run it locally or host it in a `webtask.io` container.

 ### Install global modules
 1. `npm install -g gulp`